 If you’re feeling overwhelmed, you’re not alone.
 Throughout life, it’s normal for us to experience stress from time to time.
-There are difficult life situations that we all have to go through which can lead us to feel stressed.
-But if you don’t learn how to identify and address the stress that you experience in life, it can have a negative impact on you in the short-term and long-term.
-This is why it’s important to learn stress management strategies to help you stay healthy.
+There are difficult life situations that many people go through which can lead us to feel stressed.

-Some people are great at spotting stress in their life.
-They know how to recognize it when it’s coming on and they can feel the difference in both their thoughts and body.
+Some people are self-aware and can easily spot the stress in their life.
+They know how to recognize when it’s coming on and can feel the difference in both their thoughts and bodily sensations.
 However, some people are so used to feeling stressed that they don’t notice the feeling to be abnormal.
-Learning how to recognize the signs of anxiety, stress, and overwhelm is an important first step to being able to get help in this area.
+Learning how to recognize the signs of anxiety, stress, and overwhelm can be an important first step to being able to get help in this area.

 - Muscle tension